This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 - Slice the remaining dough into strips about ½ inch thick and lay the strips over the filling in a lattice pattern.

-- Place the tartlets in the center of the oven and bake for 45-55 minutes or until the lattice tops are a light golden brown.
+- Place the tartlets in the center of the oven and bake for 45-55 minutes until the filling is bubbly and the lattice tops are golden brown.
+If necessary, cover with foil to prevent over-browning.

 - Allow to cool for 15 to 20 minutes before removing from the tartlet pans.